JuliaDiff/ChainRulesCore.jl/docs/src/arrays.md

 $$\Omega = A^{-1}$$

-It's easiest to derive this rule from either constraint:
+It's easiest to derive this rule from either of the two constraints:

 ```math
 \begin{align*}